columnar-tech/duckdb-adbc-client/README.md

 ### INSERT and CTAS Batch Sizes

 When performing `INSERT` and `CREATE TABLE AS (SELECT ...)` statements, the extension uses ADBC's bulk ingest API.
 To avoid materializing all input rows at once, the ADBC extension inserts a batch of rows at a time.
 Internally, one thread appends rows to an in-memory buffer, and then another thread empties the buffer and inserts via ADBC.
 Increasing the batch size may improve performance, but slow down query cancellation.
 The batch is full when it exceeds 50% of the available memory or contains `adbc_insert_batch_size` chunks of 2048 rows each.

-The default value of  is 1000, resulting in a batch size of 1000 x 2048 rows (i.e., ~2M rows).

-To adjust the batch size, you can set the `adbc_insert_batch_size` knob.
+The default value of `adbc_insert_batch_size` is 1000, resulting in a batch size of 1000 x 2048 rows (i.e., ~2M rows).
+To adjust the batch size, you can modify the value of `adbc_insert_batch_size`.

 ```sql
 D SET adbc_insert_batch_size = 10000;